cmkobel/gBGC/README.md

-## Recombination over the genome.
+## How is recombination (and GC) distributed over the genome.

 First thing I had to reconstruct core genomes from the xmfa-files.
-By interleaving a gff-file, I can loop through the
+This is done using the reference annotation.
+I ran PHI with 100bp long windows with a step size of 25 bp.
+I used the bundled 'Profile' program.
+Then I tried visualizing, but not with much success.